Semiregularity as a consequence of Goodwillie's theorem: Introduction

-The Dold--Kan correspondence gives an equivalence of categories between simplicial abelian groups and non-negatively graded chain complexes with homotopy groups corresponding to homology groups, and we will pass between these categories without further comment.
-Under this equivalence, homotopy groups correspond to homology groups.
+The Dold--Kan correspondence gives an equivalence of categories between simplicial abelian groups and non-negatively graded chain complexes, with homotopy groups corresponding to homology groups, and we will pass between these categories without further comment.

-Given a chain complex $V$, we will write $V[n]$ for the chain complex given by $V[n]_i= V_{n+i}$.
-We also write $\tau_{\ge 0}V$ for the good truncation of $V$ in non-negative chain degrees (which we can then regard as a simplicial abelian group by the Dold--Kan correspondence above).
+Given a chain complex $V$, we will write $V[n]$ for the chain complex given by $V[n]_i= V_{n+i}$; beware that this is effectively opposite to the standard convention for cochain complexes.
+We also write $\tau_{\ge 0}V$ for the good truncation \cite[Truncations 1.2.7]{W} of $V$ in non-negative chain degrees, which we can then regard as a simplicial abelian group by the Dold--Kan correspondence above.